-The consequences of this culture clash was learned the hard way by the Wal-Mart Corporation when it was forbidden by the Higher Labor Court of Düsseldorf from implementing in Germany its corporate code of ethics, which included an anonymous telephone hotline.9 The first mistake Wal-Mart made, according to the Düsseldorf labor court, was to implement its corporate ethics code unilaterally, without consultation with its "works council," which in Germany is a body collectively representing the interests of an employer's employees, even if there is no labor union.10
+The consequences of this culture clash were learned the hard way by the Wal-Mart Corporation when it was forbidden by the Higher Labor Court of Düsseldorf from implementing in Germany its corporate code of ethics, which included an anonymous telephone hotline.
+The first mistake Wal-Mart made, according to the Düsseldorf labor court, was to implement its corporate ethics code unilaterally, without consultation with its "works council," which in Germany is a body collectively representing the interests of an employer's employees, even if there is no labor union.
+The consultation with the consultation with its "works council," which in Germany is a body collectively representing the interests of an employer's employees, even if

-This would probably come as a shock to a typical U.S. corporate compliance officer, but many EU countries, like Germany, have mandatory "co-determination" laws that require companies to establish works councils and require that they be consulted on matters affecting employment.11 Because Wal-Mart's ethics code sets standards for employee behavior, including rules that, if violated, could lead to discharge from employment, consultation with the works council in advance of promulgating the rule was, the High Labor Court held, required.
+This would probably come as a shock to a typical U.S. corporate compliance officer, but many EU countries, like Germany, have mandatory "co-determination" laws that require companies to establish works councils and require that they be consulted on matters affecting employment.
+Because Wal-Mart's ethics code sets standards for employee behavior, including rules that, if violated, could lead to discharge from employment, consultation with the works council in advance of promulgating the rule was, the High Labor Court held, required.

 The Düsseldorf labor court also zeroed in on the portions of Wal-Mart's ethics code that banned any "romantic involvement" between employees of the company with co-workers who could have an influence on their professional development.
-In the United States, such provisions may be a protection against claims of sexual harassment.12 But, according to the Düsseldorf labor court, that ethics rule violated the fundamental constitutional rights of Wal-Mart's employees to human dignity and personality, and it could not be adopted even if the company had complied with co-determination rules and obtained approval for the rule from its local works council.13
+In the United States, such provisions may be a protection against claims of sexual harassment.
+But, according to the Düsseldorf labor court, that ethics rule violated the fundamental constitutional rights of Wal-Mart's employees to human dignity and personality, and it could not be adopted even if the company had complied with co-determination rules and obtained approval for the rule from its local works council. $^{13}$